Pappa al pomodoro (traditional Tuscan tomato and bread soup)

 • 300 g stale Tuscan bread

-• 800 g rustic-style tomato puree or freshly blanched and peeled tomato pulp
+• 800 g rustic-style tomato puree or freshly blanched and peeled tomatoes, pulp only

 • 1/2 carrot